 Warnings

-The ‘Warnings’ page lists temporary problems or false positives.
-Warnings that persist for a long time will usually be reclassified as broken links …
+The ‘Warnings’ page lists problems that are probably temporary or suspected to be false positives.
+After a period of time, warnings will be reclassified as broken links …

 (Warnings)